-With approximately a billion users worldwide, the Facebook community at large offers hackers an enormous opportunity for scamming their way to ill-gotten gains and/or the twisted satisfaction that some receive from wreaking havoc on a massive scale.
+With well over two billion users worldwide, the Facebook community at large offers hackers an enormous opportunity for scamming their way to ill-gotten gains and/or the twisted satisfaction that some receive from wreaking havoc on a massive scale.

 First secure your account on a technical level by following the simple instructions in this post.

-Next, never respond to a post on your wall or in your news feed asking you to click a link to “verify your credentials” or “provide your login information”.
-Facebook will never ask for such information in a public post.
+Next, never respond to a post on your wall, in your news feed or in an instant message asking you to click a link to “verify your credentials” or “provide your login information”.
+Facebook will never make such a request in one of those ways.